MUmaira/Simple-Workout-App/README.md

 # Simple-Workout-App
-This was a practice tutorial project which I did to learn MERN Stack.
-It was helpful to learn the basic CRUD operations using MERN Stack from this project.

 ## TECH STACK : Node JS, Express JS, React JS, Mongo DB, HTML, CSS, POSTMAN
 <br>
 **Credits goes to the owner of the project**